michaelnisi/swifters/README.md

 ## Considerations

-Creating adaptive UIs collection views and table views can be used to structure apps.
+Creating adaptive UIs, collection views and table views can be used to structure apps.
 This requires rich data sources providing these views with data.
 Correctly built, with diffing and `performBatchUpdates(_:completion:)`, flexible app structures emerge.

 ### Related